-We know that people like to have the inside scoop about home air conditioning systems, but don’t believe everything you hear.
+We know that people like to have the inside scoop about home air conditioning systems, but don’t believe everything they hear.
 There’s a lot of misinformation out there.
 We have compiled this list of some of our favorite Not-Quite-True Air Conditioning stories, in hopes to spread the word about what works (and what doesn’t) when it comes to air conditioning.

 Myth #1: Air conditioner filters should be replaced once per year.